Eoracle/Eoracle-operator-setup/README.md

     ```
     Use the same command by prepending `sudo` in front of it.

-#### Grafana
+### Grafana
-We use grafana to visualize the metrics from the EigenDA node.
+We use Grafana to visualize the metrics from the Eoracle AVS.

 You can use [OSS Grafana](https://grafana.com/oss/grafana/) for it or any other Dashboard provider.

-You should be able to navigate to `http://localhost:3000` and login with `admin`/`admin`.
+You should be able to navigate to `http://<ip>:3000` and log in with `admin`/`admin`.
-You will need to add a datasource to Grafana.
-You can do this by navigating to `http://localhost:3000/datasources` and adding a Prometheus datasource.
-By default, the Prometheus server is running on `http://localhost:9090`.
-You can use this as the URL for the datasource.
+This container of Grafana has a Prometheus datasource setup using port 9090.
+If you change the Prometheus port, you need to add a new data source or update the existing data source.
+You can do this by navigating to `http://<ip>:3000/datasources`

 ##### Useful Dashboards
 We also provide a set of useful Grafana dashboards which would be useful for monitoring the Eoracle data fetcher service.
 You can find them [here](data-fetcher/dashboards).
-Once you have Grafana setup, feel free to import the dashboards.
+Once you have Grafana set up, feel free to import the dashboards.

-#### Node exporter
+### Node exporter
 Eoracle data fetcher emits Eoracle specific metrics but, it's also important to keep track of the node's health.
 For this, we will use [Node Exporter](https://prometheus.io/docs/guides/node-exporter/) which is a Prometheus exporter for hardware and OS metrics exposed by *NIX kernels, written in Go with pluggable metric collectors.
-Install the binary or use docker to [run](https://hub.docker.com/r/prom/node-exporter) it.
+By default, it is installed and started when you start the entire monitoring stack.
+If you want to modify the stack, you can install the binary or use docker to [run](https://hub.docker.com/r/prom/node-exporter).

-In Grafana dashboard, import the [node-exporter](dashboards/node-exporter.json) to see host metrics.
+In Grafana dashboards screen, import the [node-exporter](dashboards/node-exporter.json) to see host metrics.